-- Agricultural water suppliers providing water to more than 25,000 acres must prepare and submit an Agricultural Water Management Plan (AWMP), pursuant to SB X7-7. - The SB X7-7 AWMP criteria require implementation of turnout level measurement and volumetric pricing of water deliveries. - SB X7-7 Plans are to be updated every five years and submitted to DWR.
+- Agricultural water suppliers providing water to more than 25,000 acres (excluding recycled water deliveries) must prepare and submit an SB X7-7 Agricultural Water Management Plan (SB X7-7 AWMP). - SB X7-7 AWMP criteria require implementation of turnout level measurement and volumetric pricing of water deliveries. - SB X7-7 AWMPs are to be updated every five years and submitted to DWR.

-The Water Conservation Act of 2009, or SB X7-7, required agricultural water suppliers with greater than 25,000 irrigated acres to adopt and submit Agricultural Water Management Plans (SB X7-7 AWMP) to DWR.
+The Water Conservation Act of 2009, or SB X7-7 (see Water Code § 10820), required agricultural water suppliers with greater than 25,000 irrigated acres to adopt and submit Agricultural Water Management Plans (SB X7-7 AWMP) to DWR.
 The largest component of these SB X7-7 AWMPs is the implementation of Efficient Water Management Practices (EWMPs), including the measurement and volumetric pricing of water deliveries referred to as "Critical" EWMPs.
 SB X7-7 also permits water management plans that are part of a regional plan to be submitted, provided those plans meet the requirements of SB X7-7.
-The initial SB X7-7 AWMPs were due July 31, 2012, and were required to be updated in 2015 and every five years thereafter.
-Under SB X7-7, agricultural water suppliers that provide water to 10,000 to 25,000 irrigated acres are not required to prepare and submit plans unless state funds are available to support the effort.
+The initial SB X7-7 AWMPs were due July 31, 2012, and with changes from AB 1668, are now required to be updated every five years by April 1 in years ending in one and six.
+Under SB X7-7, agricultural water suppliers that provide water to 10,000 to 25,000 irrigated acres (excluding recycled water) are not required to prepare and submit SB X7-7 AWMPs unless state funds are available to support the effort.